 Students must meet the University requirements and the Whiting School of Engineering requirements (see Requirements for a Bachelor's Degree in this catalogue), as well as the departmental major requirements, to complete a bachelor’s degree.

-The Department of Civil and Systems Engineering recognizes students with exemplary academic records by awarding Departmental Honors to students with a Grade Point Average of 3.75 GPA or higher in major-specific courses.
+- The CaSE department recognizes students with exemplary academic records by awarding Departmental Honors to students with a Grade Point Average of 3.75 GPA or higher in Core requirements.
+Students with either a primary major or an additional major in civil engineering are evaluated for departmental honors.

 These requirements are described in this section of the catalogue.